twsl/twsl/README.md

 ### Hi there 👋

-12 years of experience in coding.
+12 years of experience in coding and reversing.
 Fullstack, DevOps, and ML in multiple languages like C#, Python, and Javascript.

 <!--![twsl's GitHub Stats](https://github-readme-stats.vercel.app/api?username=twsl&show_icons=true)-->